 In a nutshell, E&O insurance covers businesses that provide professional services (usually to other companies) and protects them against claims that their service caused distress to them or their clients.

 It is not like traditional liability insurances that focus on bodily injuries, natural disasters, and property damages.
-In fact, this type of liability protection meets the specific needs of your company’s services that aren’t normally covered in general limited liability insurances.
+In fact, this type of liability protection meets the specific needs of your company’s services that aren’t normally covered in generally limited liability insurances.
 This insurance makes sure that it protects your professional services, business assets, and company reputation from losses as a result of due negligence and/or unintentional errors in your services.

-The errors and omissions insurance (E&O) has been proven to be a beneficial investment to companies like law firms, accounting/financial institutions, consultancy firms, advertising agencies, real estate agencies, and industry professionals specifically insurance brokers, financial advisers, dealers, accountants and other similar advice/service providing professions.
+The errors and omissions insurance (E&O) has been proven to be a beneficial investment to companies like law firms, accounting/financial institutions, consultancy firms, advertising agencies, real estate agencies, and industry professionals specifically insurance brokers, financial advisers, dealers, accountants, and other similar advice/service providing professions.
 If you own a businessman or a professional whose business/profession falls under the same umbrella as those mentioned above, then the E&O is the right insurance for you.

 Procuring errors and omissions insurance means that your business/profession is protected from a variety of factors.
 Aside from negligence and errors/omissions, some of the elements that may play a role are a violation of good faith & fair dealing, misrepresentation, claims of inadequate work/service, libel and slander, lawsuits, and many more.

-The cost of the errors and omissions insurance will depend on the type of profession/business, its location, and outstanding liabilities, settlements & claims, etc.
+The cost of the errors and omissions insurance will depend on the type of profession/business, its location, outstanding liabilities, settlements & claims, etc.

 For those of you who are considering getting the E&O insurance, it is important to note that this liability insurance doesn’t cover deliberate jeopardy on the part of the insuree.
 Falsification of advertisements acts of fraudulence or wrongdoing and other related acts won’t be covered by this insurance no matter how much you paid for your premium.